La pregunta aparece con frecuencia en los diagnósticos de BI: "¿Qué conviene más, Power BI o Tableau?" La respuesta depende del contexto.

 What you can control before choosing: what business questions you need to answer each week, where your data lives and how clean it is, who will build the dashboards and who will use them, and how much budget you have for licenses and implementation.

-If you have clarity on those four questions, the decision between Power BI and Tableau becomes obvious.
-If you don't, the Analytics Insider free diagnosis exists exactly for that.
+If those four questions are clear, the decision between Power BI and Tableau becomes more concrete.
+The Analytics Insider free diagnosis helps structure that assessment.